DJ5harma/youtube_clone/README.md

 NOTE!!! : the video upload feature doesn't work on the server I've deployed because Vercel has a limit on how much the file size should be if uploading.
 But, everything would work if you run locally...!

+A full stack YouTube clone (kinda) made using NextJS.

 # You can

 - upload your own videos,